Concordium/concordium.github.io/source/mainnet/net/installation/downloads-testnet.rst

 Windows |testnet-node-version|
 ------------------------------

-To run a node on Windows, you need a Windows Installer package. **Please be aware that you should backup your configuration, as the installer will overwrite the current configuration with a standard configuration.**
+To run a node on Windows, `download a Testnet Windows Installer package <https://distribution.concordium.software/windows/Signed/Node-5.4.2-0.msi>`_. **Please be aware that you should backup your configuration, as the installer will overwrite the current configuration with a standard configuration.**

-   - `Download the Testnet Windows Installer package <https://distribution.concordium.software/windows/Signed/Node-5.4.2-0.msi>`_

 To learn how to run a node on Windows, see :ref:`Run and manage a node on Windows <run-node-windows>`.

 Mac |testnet-node-version|
 --------------------------

-To run a node on macOS, you need a macOS installer package.
+To run a node on macOS, `download a Testnet macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-5.4.2-0.pkg>`_.

-   - `Download the Testnet macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-5.4.2-0.pkg>`_

 To learn how to run a node on Mac, see :ref:`Run and manage a node on macOS <run-node-macos>`.

 Node performance monitoring
 ---------------------------

-You can use the `Prometheus monitoring system <https://prometheus.io/download/>` to export node metrics for monitoring your node performance.
+You can use the `Prometheus monitoring system <https://prometheus.io/download/>`__ to export node metrics for monitoring your node performance.
 For information about configuration and the exposed metrics, see the `documentation in the repository <https://github.com/Concordium/concordium-node/blob/main/docs/prometheus-exporter.md>`__.

 For node runners using Grafana®, Concordium provides a node performance dashboard using the exposed Prometheus metrics.
 You can `download it from the Grafana marketplace <https://grafana.com/grafana/dashboards/18983-concordium-node-external/>`__.